rpdelaney-archive/pwstore/README.md

 pip install python-gnupg dulwich
 ```

-There is an optional dependency to display passwords as QRcodes:
+There are two optional dependencies, to display passwords as QRcodes, and to copy the password to the clipboard:
 ```
-pip install pyqrcode
+pip install pyqrcode pyperclip
 ```
 ### GPG
 Like password-store, pw.py uses GPG encryption to store data securely.
 For